The Blue Lagoon (1980 film): Plot

 Months later, Richard observes indigenous people performing a human sacrifice in front of the statue.
-He runs in fear to Emmeline, whom he finds in labor.
-They name their baby boy Paddy.
+He becomes frightened and runs away to find Emmeline, whom he finds in labor.
+Emmeline gives birth to a baby boy, whom they name Paddy.

 A ship led by Richard's father, Arthur, approaches the island and sees the family playing on the shore.
 Content with their lives, Richard and Emmeline walk away instead of signaling for help.
 Arthur assumes the mud-covered couple are not Richard and Emmeline.

 Visiting their original homesite, Richard searches for bananas while Paddy, unnoticed, brings a branch of the scarlet berries into the boat with Emmeline.
 Paddy tosses an oar out of the boat as it drifts from the shore.
 Richard swims after them followed closely by a shark.
 Emmeline throws the other oar at the shark, striking it and giving Richard time to get into the boat.
 The boat drifts oarless out to sea.

 After drifting for days, Richard and Emmeline wake up to find Paddy eating the scarlet berries.
 Hopeless, Richard and Emmeline eat the berries as well, and lie down to await death.
 Some hours later, Arthur's ship finds them.
 Arthur asks, "Are they dead?"
 The officer assures him, "No, sir.
-They're asleep".
+They're asleep."